rtc-io/rtc/README.md

 - I am building something that isn't really media related, and just want to play with data channels.

   _You are going to want to use [`rtc-quickconnect`](https://github.com/rtc-io/rtc-quickconnect) and we'd strongly recommend getting comfortable with browserify if you aren't already as it's going to make your life a lot easier._

+## Other Simple Demos / Tutorials

+- [Data Channels Only Demo](http://jsbin.com/cipul/edit?html,js,console) - if you really don't want to go down the [`rtc-quickconnect`](https://github.com/rtc-io/rtc-quickconnect) and browserify road.

 ## License(s)